diyakansagra/is477/StatusReport.md

 - prefer TMDB for popularity/ratings

-- use longest overview text
+- use longest overview text for precision

-- infer runtime columns from different naming conventions (runtime_imdb, runtime_in_minutes, etc.)
+- infer the runtime columns from different naming conventions (runtime_imdb, runtime_in_minutes, and more)

 6. Output Generation